Gabrielle Hamilton (chef)

 Gabrielle Hamilton (born 1966) is an American chef and author.
-She is the chef and owner of Prune, a restaurant in New York City, and the author of Blood, Bones, and Butter, a memoir.
+She was the chef and owner of the now-closed Prune, a restaurant in the East Village in New York City, and the author of Blood, Bones, and Butter, a memoir.

 Early life and education

 Hamilton, born in 1966, was raised in New Hope, PA.
 In an interview with NPR, Hamilton said her way of eating and cooking was heavily influenced by her French mother.
-She said her mother didn't waste food and the family often foraged for fresh ingredients from their garden and from the forests and fields surrounding their house.
+She said her mother didn't waste food, and the family often foraged for fresh ingredients from their garden and from the forests and fields surrounding their house.
 Hamilton attended undergraduate at Hampshire College in Amherst, MA and received her MFA in creative writing from the University of Michigan.